-Anna [with a sigh]: “OK, but this is my last year of hockey.
+Anna [with]: “OK, but this is my last year of hockey.
 Ever.”

 I hate to get all Canadiana on you, but our kids don’t seem to fit into that “We heart hockey” mould.
 So why do we have them in hockey?
 It’s a little complicated.
 I grew up in a hockey family.
 Both my sisters played and my dad has been involved in hockey on an organizational level for most of my life.
 Hockey is just what we do (even though I don’t).
 Sean also plays and is a huge fan of the sport, so it was just assumed that our girls would play, like all their cousins before them.

 And, as is Anna’s nature, she always says she doesn’t want to play at the start of the season, but then enjoys playing every week (more or less, you know), so we don’t give in to her giving up.
 I also wasn’t surprised to have Avery reluctant in recent weeks, following her great enthusiasm for the idea of playing hockey last year.
 Today she seemed glum as we got ready (but it was 6:30 a.m.!) and was quite stoic in the dressing room before going out on the ice.
 “You’ll give me a kiss before I put my helmet on, right?” she asked us.
 Honestly, it seems to be a kiss of confidence that she needs, and she toddled out there and did a great job — and even said she had a good time afterwards.